Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Bath Wraps For College

-- Basic Sold Bath Wrap – A few color/pattern options and OEKO-TEX® certified (ensures no toxins).
+- Basic Solid Bath Wrap – A few color/pattern options and OEKO-TEX® certified (ensures no toxins).

 - Basic Waffle Bath Wrap – Available in 17 colors and 3 sizes.